yuyq96/D-TDNN/README.md

 PyTorch implementation of Densely Connected Time Delay Neural Network (D-TDNN) in our paper ["Densely Connected Time Delay Neural Network for Speaker Verification"](https://www.isca-speech.org/archive/Interspeech_2020/abstracts/1275.html) (INTERSPEECH 2020).

+### What's New ⚠️

+- [2021-02-04] TDNN in this repo is slower than nn.Conv1d, but we adopted it because:
+  - TDNN in this repo was also used in creating F-TDNN models which are not perfectly supported by nn.Conv1d (asymmetric paddings).
+  - nn.Conv1d(dilation>1, bias=True) is slow in training.
+  However, we do not use F-TDNN here and we always set bias=False in D-TDNN.
+So, we are considering upload a new version of TDNN soon.

+- [2021-02-01] Our new paper is accepted by ICASSP 2021.

+  > Y.-Q. Yu, S. Zheng, H. Suo, Y. Lei, and W.-J. Li, "Focus: Context-Aware Masking for Robust Speaker Verification"

+  In our experiments on VoxCeleb, `Focus` can achieve better performance than statistics-and-selection (SS), including speed and accuracy.

+### Pretrained Models

 We provide the [pretrained models](https://github.com/yuyq96/D-TDNN/releases/tag/models) which can be used in many tasks such as:

 - Speaker Verification